 so the lost can find their way home.

 Commute my death sentence, God, my salvation God,

 and I’ll sing anthems to your life-giving ways.

 16-17 Going through the motions doesn’t please you,

 when my pride was shattered.

 Loving you today and the work that God is capable of doing.
+Confession and forgiveness need to find a place in your marriage.
+If you want to assess the health of your marriage, take the free marriage assessment.
 Happy almost Valentine’s Day!